Jean Diot and Bruno Lenoir: History

 Late at night on 4 January 1750, a city watchman happened upon two men engaged in sex on the rue Montorgueil.
-The men were Jean Diot, 40 years old, who worked in a charcuterie close to the rue Montorgueil, and Bruno Lenoir, 23, a cordwainer in the neighborhood.
+The men were Jean Diot, 40 years old, who worked in a charcuterie close to the rue Montorgueil, and Bruno Lenoir, 23, a cordwainer (shoemaker) in the neighbourhood.
 The watchman had them arrested and imprisoned.
 The indictment said they were behaving "in an indecent and reprehensible manner".
 After a few days, Lenoir explained that Diot approached him and suggested sex, that he agreed, but they were interrupted by the city watchman.
 One magistrate described the charges against them as "committing crimes which propriety does not permit us to describe in writing".

 Their trial began on 11 April 1750.
 They were condemned to death on 27 May.
 They were taken to the place de Grève, the customary place for executions, on 6 July 1750.
 Their crime was not announced to the assembled crowd.
 Then at 5 pm they were strangled and burned to death.
 Edmond Barbier (1689–1771) noted in his journal that the delay in carrying out the sentence made him think it had been commuted.
 In his view, it was better not to draw attention to this behavior with public punishments "which indeed teach the young what they know nothing about".

 They were the last people known to undergo capital punishment in France for the crime of homosexuality.
 The severity of their sentence was atypical of the period, when the repression of homosexuality was growing less strict.
 In the rare case of an execution of someone charged with homosexual behavior, he was convicted of other serious crimes, such as murder or rape.
 More typically, arrests for homosexual behavior resulted in a few days of detention and a reprimand, but the case of Diot and Lenoir came at a time when authorities needed to make a dramatic statement against homosexuality and their lower class origins made them suitable candidates.
 As Barbier wrote: "These two workmen had no connection with persons of distinction, either at Court or in the city, and since they have apparently not named anyone [of rank], this example was made with no further consequences."

-France ended the criminalization of sex between consenting adults in 1791.
+In 1791, France ended the criminalization of sodomy, effectively decriminalizing homosexuality.